MeeperMogle/youtubefixes/README.md

 - (NEW!)
+Bound Enter and Spacebar to Play/Pause the video (no scrolling on Spacebar!).
-Customize the size of the YouTube player - save the change.
+- Customize the size of the YouTube player - save the change.
 - Optional Watched-functionality!
 Also increased performance.
 - Makes the new Feed look more like the My_Subscriptions-page, with a Grid view.
 - Reload-button in case the video bugs out; continues on same video time